SnupeTheTechy/fine-restaurant/README.md

+# Fine Dining Restaurant Website

+This is a website created with React for a fine dining restaurant.
+You can check the full project out at http://fine-restaurant-5mmb848bt-snupeyrn.vercel.app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).